sails-adminpanel/sails-adminpanel/docs/Catalog.md

 Create tree structure catalogs based on models or any other elements All catalogs must be added to the [CatalogHandler](#CatalogHandler) catalog handler

+### Catalog Items
+Each item within the catalog, whether it's a file or a group of files, is represented as an object of the `BaseItem` class.
+This class is also abstract and defines common properties and methods for all types of items.
+Items can be organized into a tree structure, allowing for hierarchical management and grouping.

+### Context Menu and Actions
+Catalogs support the creation of a context menu, which can be invoked by right-clicking or through a mobile interface.
+This menu allows users to perform various actions on catalog items, such as adding, editing, deleting, and moving items.
+These actions are implemented using `ActionHandler` classes, which define how each action should be executed.

+### Mobile Catalog
+Catalogs also support user interaction on mobile devices, providing access to the same functions available on desktop computers through adapted mobile interfaces.
+Actions and the context menu can be triggered through special gestures or buttons, ensuring usability across all platforms.

+### Versatility of the Catalog
+The catalog can be used for any tree-like structures where items can be opened, edited, and actions can be performed, including the ability to drag and drop these structures.
+It is ideally suited for creating product catalogs in stores and was originally designed with this purpose in mind.

 **For an example of the implementation, see the [Navigation](../lib/catalog/Navigation.ts)**

 ***